 Method of Calculation: The number of chemical samples is set by the requirements of the Public Drinking Water Standards, and the anticipated number is maintained in the SDWIS.
 Chemical samples collected from PWSs are reported from two sources.
 The number of chemical samples collected by the Water Supply Division contractor is tracked by the Water Supply Division, while samples collected by TCEQ regional staff will be reported by them to OCE staff on a monthly basis.
 The number of samples reported will be totaled by OCE staff and sent to the Water Supply Division on a quarterly basis.

-Data Limitations: None identified Calculation Type: Cumulative New Measure: No Desired Performance: Above projections
+Data Limitations: None identified.
+Calculation Type: Cumulative

 2.1.1 op 3 Number of District Applications Processed

 Short Definition: Number of district applications processed.